Long Term Development Statements (North and South)

 By using the NDP alongside the other information available on our website, we hope existing and new interested parties are able to identify the most advantageous areas of our network for them to connect, when and where constraints may occur, and develop targeted mitigations.

-Our NDP consists of a suite of documents: the Network Development Report (NDR); the NDP Methodology & Assumptions; and the Network Headroom Report (NHR).
-To lend greater clarity to users, we have produced a separate NDR and NHR for each of our licence areas.
+Our NDP consists of a suite of documents: the Network Development Report (NDR); the NDP Methodology & Assumptions; and the Network Scenario Headroom Report (NSHR).
+To lend greater clarity to users, we have produced a separate NDR and NSHR for each of our licence areas.